tomwongs/Hound/README.md

 I'm not ready yet to deal with a project modified by other people.
 Thanks for your understanding.

+### About Hound :
+After loosing the source code of Hound v1.0.0, I decided to rewrite Hound from scratch.
+This unfortunate event gave me the opportunity of bettering my code, I've written it with less line, and is now less consuming!
+I'm quite proud of this new Hound and I don't regret the old source-code! ^^

 ### Credit :
 The illustration of Hound was made by [@wingedwolf94](https://www.youtube.com/@wingedwolf94), this guy does insane animations and I encourage you to see his work! ^^
-______
-I hope you don't like this project too much, because the source code got corrupted when changing my computer ^^'
-So I won't be able to release other versions with patches or corrections...
-I'll maybe rewrite the code and the software, but more clean.
-After all, what is 400 lines of code?
-T w T